prnicolas/ScalaMl/README.md

 <h2 id="updates">Updates</h2>
 Version <b>0.98.1</b><br>
-- Added function minimization as test cases for Genetic algorithms<br>
+- Added function minimization as a test case for Genetic algorithms<br>
 - Added monitoring callback for reproduction cycle of the genetic algorithm and update implementation of trading signals<br>
 - Standardized string representation of collection using mkString<br>
-- Added plots to the performance benchmark of parallel collection(Chap.
+- Added plots to the performance benchmark of parallel collection (Chap.
 12)<br>
 - Simplified and re-implemented the Viterbi algorithm (HMM - decoding) as a tail recursion and normalize lambda probabilities matrices<br>
 - Expanded scaladocs with reference to the chapters of "Scala for Machine Learning"<br>
 - Replace some enumeration by case classes<br>